-If person identifiable information/records need to be transported in any media such as: magnetic tape, floppy disc, CD/DVDs, USB memory sticks, PDA's or manual paper records, this should be carried out to maintain strict security and confidentiality of this information.
-See the Information Sharing & Transfer of Records Policy/Safe Haven Procedure and associated guidance for further information.
+If person identifiable information/records need to be transported on any removable media or mobile devices such as CD/DVDs, USB memory sticks, portable hard disks, tablets or manual paper records, this should be carried out to maintain strict security and confidentiality of this information, including suitable encryption.
+See the Information Sharing & Transfer of Records Policy, Mobile Devices and Removable Media Security Policy and associated guidance for further information.

-Reliable transport couriers should be used at all times.
-Packaging should be sufficient to protect the contents from any physical damage or security breaches during transit, and should be in accordance with manufacturers' specifications.
+Reliable and secure transport couriers should be used at all times.
+Packaging should be sufficiently robust and sealed to protect the contents from any physical damage or security breaches during transit, and should be in accordance with manufacturers' specifications.